Irish Horse Racing Tips

 The nature of racing in Ireland is similar to Britain.
 A majority of races are falsely-run, but the best races tend to attract big fields and are more likely to be run at a true pace.
 Irish results tend to be fair.

-How to bet on Irish racing in the UK
+How to bet on Irish racing in Australia

 Which bookmakers offer betting on Irish Horse Racing?

-All bookmakers in Britain will offer odds on Irish racing.
-Many of them, such as Paddy Power and Boylesports, are actually based in Ireland.
-Odds will sometimes be available a little later than on British races, but in general Irish racing can be bet on much the same as races in Britain.
+Most big bookmakers in Australia will offer odds on Irish racing.
+Odds will sometimes be available a little later than for Australian races, but in general Irish racing can be bet on much the same as races in Australia.

 Irish Horse Racing Odds

-Irish horse racing betting is very similar in style to British racing.
-Odds offered on the track, especially in big-field, lower-grade races, tend to be have more bookie-friendly margins, so it is especially important that punters take a price.
+Irish horse racing odds offered on the track, especially in big-field, lower-grade races, tend to have more bookie-friendly margins, so it is especially important that punters take a price.

 Where to find Irish Horse Racing Results

-Irish horse racing results are to be found on most UK horse racing sites.
-The Racing Post offers the most in-depth service, providing ratings and post-race analysis to the same extent as in Britain.
+Irish horse racing results are to be found on most Australian horse racing sites.
+Alternatively, many Ireland-based websites offer in-depth services, providing ratings and post-race analysis to the same extent as in Australia.

-How to watch Irish Horse Racing from the UK?
+How to watch Irish Horse Racing in Australia?

 Is there any Irish horse racing today?